Want to have a better time as an expat in Korea? Find out how to blend in (as best you can) and thrive with this post!

 These signs are put up often in response to recent events. (for example, ____ group of people caused trouble last week so they blanket banned everyone in it)

 I’ve seen this apply to every ethnicity (Russians, Nigerians, Chinese, Americans, overseas Koreans etc.).
-I’ve even seen it apply overseas to other Koreans at businesses owned by Koreans.
+I’ve even seen it apply to Koreans in their own country.
+There’s a grocery store I go to that has a “foreigners only” sign above the door.
+They eye me when I walk in and give me the nod.

 Is Seoul good for expats?